umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

    should be sequential except for the two attached fibers which go to the master.
     - The order should be something like 1, 2, Masters, 3, 4, 5, 6
+    - The Master is connected to fiber 3 which corresponds to GBT ID 10

 4. Correct slot based on stave connection
     - will either be **`JD10`** (for stave **`JP8`**) or **`JD11`** (for stave **`JP11`**)